electronicsleep/AutoIcinga/README.md

 * Tools for Icinga Graphana Prometheus

-* Quickstart info for Icinga
+* Quickstart info for Icinga, Jenkins automation ideas

-* Notes on how to install graphing plugin with Icinga.
+* Notes on how to install graphing plugin with Icinga

-* Simple system for Icinga checks and configuration.
+* Simple system for Icinga checks and configuration

 apt install dnsutils